Marshall Forest: History

 Once a part of the Cherokee Nation, the 311 acre were bought by the Marshall family in 1880.
 The land was passed down the Marshall family until it reached Maclean Marshall, naturalist and philanthropist, who had the land dedicated as a Natural National Landmark on October 12, 1966.
 Marshall Forest was the first Natural National Landmark in the state of Georgia.
 In 1976, 100 acre of forest and 120 acre of fields were given to The Nature Conservancy.

 In 1985, 70 acre were added to the forest on the Mt.
 Alto side.
 These parts were not part of the original purchase by the Marshall family.
-Now only seventy-five to one hundred acres of the original forest remain uncut.
+Now only 75 to 100 acres of the original forest remain uncut.

 Forest life

-Marshall Forest supports more than three hundred species of plants.
-Among them is the endangered Large-flowered Skullcap.
+Marshall Forest supports more than 300 species of plants, including the endangered large-flowered skullcap.
 The forest houses the largest population of these flowers in the state of Georgia and the second largest population in the United States.
 Several kinds of mushrooms also grow in the forest.
-The forest contains fifty-five trees species, such as pine-oak, chestnut oak, and mixed hardwoods.
+The forest contains 55 tree species, such as pine-oak, chestnut oak, and mixed hardwoods.

-Numerous indigenous animals call the forest home.
-Some of these include frogs, salamanders, and snakes.
-There are at least six different species of snakes in the forest.
-Dozens of different kinds of birds also live in among them.
+The forest is home to numerous indigenous animals, including frogs, salamanders, and snakes.
+There are at least six different species of snake in the forest.
+Dozens of kinds of birds also live here.

 Recreation

-Marshall Forest contains five self-guided walking trails, primarily on the Southwest side of the forest.
-The trails provide informational aides, including plant identification tags, and twenty stop-and-observe stations, with signs in both Braille and English.
-The Big Pine Braille Trail, is made specifically for the visually impaired.
+Marshall Forest contains five self-guided walking trails, primarily on the southwest side of the forest.
+The trails provide informational aides, including plant identification tags, and 20 stop-and-observe stations, with signs in both Braille and English.
+The Big Pine Braille Trail is made specifically for the visually impaired.
 The trails are not cut over, allowing the undergrowth to spread onto the pathway.
 Access to the forest is by appointment with the Nature Conservancy.

 Management

-The forest is managed in part by two groups –Friends of Marshall Forest and the Georgia Chapter of the Nature Conservancy.
+The forest is managed in part by two groups – Friends of Marshall Forest and the Georgia Chapter of the Nature Conservancy.
 The Nature Conservancy, founded nationally in 1951, has managed Marshall Forest for five years.
 Volunteers assist in nonprofit work such as boundary marking and removal of invasive species.